-Historically, adoption savings realized have not been available to reinvest in the current state fiscal year or any subsequent year.
-A statutory change was needed to enable the DCFS to access and spend adoption savings funds.
-Efforts were made by DCFS during Nevada's 2019 Legislative Session to allow Nevada to not revert the savings back to the General Fund.
+Historically, adoption savings funds have not been available to reinvest in the current state fiscal year or any subsequent year.
+A statutory change was necessary to allow Nevada to have access to and spend adoption savings funds.
+Efforts were made during Nevada's 2019 Legislative Session to allow DCFS to not revert the savings back to the General Fund.
 Bill Draft Request #19A4092104 was submitted during the 80th Regular Session of Nevada's Legislature (2019).
 While the BDR was submitted, the Governor's Finance Office postponed the consideration of any legislative change until the next biennial Agency Request budget submission.

 DCFS prepared and presented a new Bill Draft Request to the 2021 Legislative Session (Senate Bill 377) to allow DCFS to reinvest adoption savings.
-The bill passed, paving the way for Nevada to reinvest adoption savings as outlined in the federal law By allowing for reported Adoption Savings to be balanced forward to the next state fiscal year for use in that year.
+The bill passed, paving the way for Nevada to reinvest adoption savings as outlined in the federal law by allowing for reported Adoption Savings Funds to be balanced forward to the next state fiscal year for use in that year.
 Any unused portion at the end of the following year will revert to the State General Fund.
-DCFS will begin utilizing the savings in SFY 2023.
-At this time unused savings calculated for previous years will not be expended as it has not been appropriated by the State Legislature.
+DCFS will begin utilizing the savings in SFY 2023, starting July 1, 2022.
+Jurisdictions will receive the calculated savings identified in their FY21 CB 496 Part 4 report (See Attachment E).
+At this time, unused savings calculated for previous years will not be expended as it has not been appropriated by the State Legislature.